slamora/brackets-wiki/Localization-Tests.md

 # Extension Installation

-1. File > Install Extension...
+1. File > Extension Manager...
+Confirm Extension Manager dialog appears.
+2. From the Available tab, click ``Install from URL...``.
+Confirm Install Extension dialog appears.
-2. Paste this URL https://github.com/adobe/brackets/raw/master/test/spec/extension-test-files/incompatible-version.zip and press Install
+3. Paste this URL https://github.com/adobe/brackets/raw/master/test/spec/extension-test-files/incompatible-version.zip and press Install
-3. Confirm error message appears in dialog ``<install_extension_incompatible_version>``
+3. Confirm error message appears in dialog ``<install_extension_incompatible_version>``.
+Click ``Close``.
+4. Click Installed tab.
+Confirm either ``No extensions installed yet.`` message appears in the dialog, or, if you've previously installed one or more extensions, that they are listed.
+5. Click ``Close``